davidoram/kratos-selfservice-ui-go/blog-post/Blog-post.md

 - `kratos-migrate` service (not shown on the diagram) creates a [sqlite](https://www.sqlite.org/) database for Krytos, and runs database migrations.
 - `kratos` is the Kryrtos server
 - [`mailhog`](https://github.com/mailhog/MailHog) is a self contained email server which presents a simple web UI, as well as an API which is usefull for integration testing.
 - `kratos-selfservice-ui-go` is our go sample application.
-It intgerate with Kratos, presenting all the web pages needed for for Kratos functions, as well as providing a Dashboard page that can only be accessed when the user is logged in.
+It intgerates with Kratos, presenting all the UI pages needed by Kratos, as well as providing a Dashboard page that can only be accessed when the user is logged in.

 ## Running the sample